Beyond Flat Unknown Labels in Open-World Object Detection: Preliminaries

-\paragraph{Sparsemax.} The sparsemax transformation was originally proposed by \citet{sparsemax} in the context of natural language processing (NLP) tasks as an alternative to the softmax function, particularly for multi-label text classification and sequence modeling.
+\textbf{Sparsemax.} Sparsemax was originally proposed by Martins et al.\cite{sparsemax} in the context of \gls{nlp} tasks as an alternative to the softmax function, particularly for multi-label text classification and sequence modeling.
 Unlike softmax, which always produces dense distributions, sparsemax projects scores onto the probability simplex and can assign exactly zero probability to irrelevant classes, yielding more compact and interpretable outputs.
-Subsequent works \citep{sparseattention0,sparseattention1,sparseattention2,sparseattention3} have adopted sparsemax in attention mechanisms, where its sparsity encourages more selective and human-interpretable alignments while preserving performance comparable to softmax.
-However, to the best of the authors’ knowledge, sparsemax has not been employed as the activation function in the final layer of computer vision models, where softmax or sigmoid activations remain standard.
+Subsequent works \cite{sparseattention0,sparseattention1,sparseattention3} adopted sparsemax in attention mechanisms, where its sparsity encourages more selective and interpretable alignments while preserving performance comparable to softmax.
+However, to the best of the our knowledge, sparsemax has not been employed as the activation function in the final layer of computer vision models, where softmax or sigmoid activations remain standard.